nking/recommender_systems/README.md

 # recommender_systems
-repository for some of the code at https://www.kaggle.com/code/nicholeasuniquename/recommender-systems
+repository for refactoring of code at https://www.kaggle.com/code/nicholeasuniquename/recommender-systems to use MLOps

 NOT COMPLETE YET